 Manufacturers / users argued that this was not automatically a sign of under-use, a particular application could be designed in such a way that occupation only occurs in an emergency situation or that a low occupation is necessary for proper functioning of the application.
 Although true it requires a more detailed investigation to determine if sharing is possible anyway in these bands.

+One general conclusion which may be gained by such experience is that the measurement approach cannot be used as a single approach to assess the spectrum occupation especially in a context of a frequency band which is used by applications operating on the basis of mitigation techniques like the restriction of the duty cycle.

 Another conclusion was that certain frequency segments such as audio applications and RFID have strong location dependent occupancy figures that may indicate sharing possibilities.